My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy, and legal issues.

 What children can do:

-- Children begin to think about gender at 2-3 years.
+- Children begin to think about gender at 2 to 3 years of age.

 - They understand whether they are male or female.